Langtang Vallay Trek

 Duration and Distance

 To complete the Langtang Valley Trek, you must cover about 70 km in 6 days.
-Covering such a long distance in such a short time requires walking for about 6 to 8 hours daily, covering at least 11 km daily, which requires good physical fitness.
-While trekking, your body will be under extreme stress, which can also cause mental stress.
+Covering such a long distance in such a short time requires walking about 6 to 8 hours daily, at least 11 km, which demands good physical fitness.
+While trekking, your body will be under extreme physical stress, which can also lead to mental stress.

 Perfect time for Langtang Valley Trek